 The state is intentionally small:Why these fields?

-scratchpadstores the compressed trajectory that the next model step can usetarget_filekeeps the agent grounded in one artifacttest_commandturns “done” into an executable success condition
+scratchpadstores the compressed trajectory (the sequence of observations and decisions across steps) that the next model step can usetarget_filekeeps the agent grounded in one filetest_commandmakes the success condition executable

 Expose a minimal tool surface